 Applicants will have a variety of relevant examination qualifications, though not necessarily in both languages and history; they will be expected to demonstrate an interest in both subjects and will be assessed on their potential to succeed in them.
 All Colleges require A-Level/IB Higher level for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.
 Downing College requires A-Level/IB Higher level in History.

 Candidates should normally expect two interviews, one in each subject.
 Applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Applicants should submit two examples of recent work, which will be available to interviewers.
-Prior to the interview in Cambridge applicants will take an admissions assessment in History.
-Applicants for will also take an MML written assessment in College, based on a short text in English that we will supply.
+Applicants will take a written assessment in College.
 For post-A level language candidates, this hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
 For applicants to study a language from scratch, the hour-long assessment will assess aptitude for language learning and ability to understand an intellectual argument, writing in English.
 No special preparation or prior knowledge is required.